nhsconnect/gpconnect/pages/overview/overview_engage.md

 For more details on consumer request interactions, see the [SSP implementation guide](https://developer.nhs.uk/apis/spine-core-1-0/ssp_implementation_guide.html).

+### Developer ecosystem ###

+Our developer ecosystem diagram takes you through each stage of a consumer supplier journey for a typical GP Connect API project.
+Click on a stage to find out more.

+{% include developer_journey.html %}

 ## Provider suppliers ##

 Provider suppliers, such as EMIS Health, INPS Vision, Microtest Health or TPP, can use GP Connect to develop APIs that allow consumer applications to access GP data on their systems.